Pakho Chau: Early and personal life

 Having once represented Hong Kong in basketball, Chau has also worked as a lifeguard, swimming teacher, and piano teacher.
-Chau also enjoyed a brief stint as a part-time model signed to Hong Kong modelling agency Starz People, becoming a model and spokesperson for many large companies and brands in Hong Kong.
+Chau also enjoyed a brief stint as a part-time model signed to Hong Kong modelling agency StarzPeople, becoming a model and spokesperson for many large companies and brands in Hong Kong.

 After a while, Chau decided to pursue his long-time passion for music, and saved up money to go abroad and learn more about music and production techniques.
 However, he was encouraged by his modelling manager to stay in Hong Kong, and was soon introduced to a well-known record producer in Hong Kong, Chan Kwong-Wing (陳光榮).
 After an initial meeting, Chau worked in Chan's recording studio as an unpaid engineer for almost two years, recording and producing demos and commercial jingles.

 His musical talent was noticed by Chan, and soon Chau was offered a recording contract and signed to Warner Music Group in 2007.

-On 2 December 2019, 35-year-old Chau and his wife secretly gave birth to their daughter, Chau Sum-yuet (SONYA).
+On 2 December 2019, 35-year-old Chau and his wife secretly gave birth to their daughter, Chau Sum-yuet (Sonya).
 Chau said that the most romantic thing he ever did was to write a four-part song for his wife.

 In March 2021, Chau expressed his support for cotton from Xinjiang, after several companies stopped purchasing the cotton due to concerns about human rights violations.